-Over the past several years, the handmade community has grown from a tiny niche to a fully functioning industry.
-Online marketplaces like Etsy have led the way for allowing makers of all types to sell and market their products to a global audience online.
+Over the past several years, the handmade or homemade crafts community has grown from a tiny niche to a full-fledged industry.
+Craft websites like Etsy have led the way for allowing makers of all types to sell and market their products to a global audience online.

 ArtFire is another well-known indie marketplace with an active community feel.
 The company offers free seller accounts, but also offers paid accounts for more experienced sellers needing more inventory space.

 Supermarket is a simple marketplace that just aims to connect customers directly with designers.
 They only offer four general categories: everything, wear + carry, space + place, and paper + prints.
 You can browse by item types or visit designers’ stores directly.
 It is a clean and simple structure including a directory of designers.